There comes a time in every manager’s life when a junior oversteps the mark.

 The One Minute Manager was written for Americans.
 They take certain workplace ideas as understood, these don’t necessary translate into other cultures.

-Workers in New Zealand and Australia are generally stroppier than their US counterparts, are more argumentative.
+Workers in a New Zealand or Australian workplace are generally more argumentative than their US counterparts.
 We have been conditioned for better or worse by a more confrontational industrial climate.

 One Minute Bollocking